grzegorzmazur/yacas/docs/reference_manual/lists.rst

 .. function:: Nth(list, n)

    return the ``n``-th element of a list

-   :param list: list to choose from
-   :param n: index of the entry to pick

    The entry with index ``n`` from ``list`` is returned.
 The first entry has index 1.
 It is possible to pick several entries of the